United States Postal Inspection Service: LooksTooGoodToBeTrue.com

 In October 2005, USPIS partnered with the Merchant Risk Council, Monster Worldwide, Inc., Target Corporation, the Federal Bureau of Investigation, and the National White Collar Crime Center's Internet Crime Complaint Center (IC3) to launch the “LooksTooGoodToBeTrue” initiative, an Internet fraud prevention campaign.
-The cornerstone of this campaign was the website LooksTooGoodToBeTrue.com (Note: site no longer active).
+The cornerstone of this campaign was the website LooksTooGoodToBeTrue.com which was not maintained by USPIS and is no longer active.
 Developed by the joint industry/law enforcement group, the site offered in-depth information on the latest Internet scams, including auction fraud, identity fraud, reshipping scams, and foreign lotteries.
 It also alerted the American public to scams related to Hurricane Katrina and other disasters.
 The site provided prevention tips to web users and an online risk assessment test to determine how vulnerable users are to scams.
 Consumers were able to file complaints via the site and order “Web of Deceit,” a free DVD on Internet fraud prevention produced by the U.S. Postal Inspection Service.